javipalanca/simfleet/docs/develop.rst

     def refuse_taxi(self, taxi_aid)

-Let's present each one of them.
+The definition and purpose of each of them is now introduced:

 * :func:`send_request`

-    This helper is useful to make a new request without building the whole message (the helper functions makes it for you).
+    This helper is useful to make a new request without building the entire message (the function makes it for you).
     It creates an `ACLMessage` with a **REQUEST** performative and sends it to the coordinator agent.
-In addition you can append a content to the request message to be used by the coordinator agent or the taxi agents (e.g. your origin coordinates or your destination coordinates).
+In addition, you can append a content to the request message to be used by the coordinator agent or the taxi agents (e.g. your origin coordinates or your destination coordinates).

 * :func:`accept_taxi`

-    This is a helper function to quickly send an acceptance message to a ``taxi_id``.
+    This is a helper function to send an acceptance message to a ``taxi_id``.
 It sends an `ACLMessage` with an **ACCEPT** performative to the selected taxi.

 * :func:`refuse_taxi`

-    This is a helper function to quickly refuse a proposal from a ``taxi_id``.
+    This is a helper function to refuse a proposal from a ``taxi_id``.
 It sends an `ACLMessage` with an **REFUSE** performative to the taxi whose proposal is being refused.

 Other Helpers
 -------------
-Taxi Simulator comes also with a :mod:`helpers` module to provide some transversal support methods that may be useful for any agent.
-In this section we are showing each one of them.
+Taxi Simulator also includes a :mod:`helpers` module which provides some general support methods that may be useful for any agent.
+These functions are now introduced:

 * :func:`build_aid`

     This function helps to create an :class:`spade.AID.aid` object using the name of an agent as a parameter.
 This helps to create a structure that is very used when working with spade agents.
 It accepts a string with the name of the agent